Bamboo construction: Structural design codes

 The first structural design codes for bamboo in-the-round were published by ISO in 2004 (ISO 22156 Bamboo - structural design, ISO 22157-1 Bamboo – Determination of Physical and Mechanical properties part 1 and ISO 22157-2 Bamboo – Determination of Physical and Mechanical properties part 2: Laboratory manual.
 Colombia was the first country to publish a country-specific code in the structural use of bamboo (NSR-10 G12).
 Since then, Ecuador, Peru, India and Bangladesh have all published codes, however the Colombian code is still widely considered to be the most reliable and comprehensive.

 Curved structural shapes

 Heat and pressure is sometimes traditionally used to form curved shapes in bamboo.

-Structural Behaviour

-A typical bamboo shows a nonlinear stress-strain behaviour.
-It can restrain strain of up to 0.05 until it breaks at which the stress level can be about 300 MPa.